crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 simplest way to then deploy a cluster quickly is to subscribe to CrateDB Cloud using your credit card.
 Here we will explain how to do so, from the initial subscribing to the deployment itself.
 Our payment processing and billing are powered by `Stripe`_.
-It is also to use your AWS or Azure subscription as a payment.
+It is also possible to use your AWS or Azure subscription as a payment.

 .. rubric:: Table of contents